 What is the entry deadline?
-Your deadline for online entries is February 26th, 2021.
+The deadline for online entries has been extended to March 15th, 2021.

 If you'd like to be notified when APEX 2021 Awards are announced, and of any APEX 2021 news or updates, please sign up to receive our free email newsletter, Writer's Web Watch.(We will not give or sell your email address to anyone.
 And you can remove your email address at any time with a single click.)

 You may enter in any of 100 categories under 13 main headings, including COVID-19 media; newsletters; magazines, journals and tabloids; annual reports; print media; electronic media; virtual communications; social media; websites; campaigns, programs and plans; writing; design and illustration; and special publications.